luluzhou1/alinush.github.io/_posts/2025-06-24-sigma-protocols.md

 ## Introduction

-Skipping over 30+ years of $\Sigma$-protocol design and jmping right into it.
+Skipping over 30+ years of $\Sigma$-protocol design and jmping right into the (most?) useful generalization from the Boneh-Shoup[^BS23] textbook.
+(Actually, I think the most useful one may be the preimage of a homomorphism one...)

 ## Preliminaries